PLACES TO VISIT IN SWITZERLAND IN 4 DAYS

 If you get to Zurich airport, take the train from there to Lucerne.
 Ideally, you arrive in Zurich early in the morning, so you would have almost the full day to explore stunning Lucerne.
 But even if you get to Lucerne in the early afternoon, you still have time to explore the area.

-- It takes about 60-90 minutes from Zurich Airport to Lucerne city center.
+ℹ️ It takes about 60-90 minutes from Zurich Airport (Flughafen) to Lucerne city center and there is even a connection where you do not have to change trains.
 This train ride is included in your Swiss Travel Pass – so, no extra costs for you today.

 The first few hours in Switzerland might have been stressful so you will enjoy some relaxing time on the boats.

-Board one of the regular boats that leave right from the train station and take a leisurely boat ride along Lake Lucerne, ending up at Vitznau.
-This scenic journey takes about an hour and gives you breathtaking views of the Alps and the crystal clear waters of Lake Lucerne, as well as picturesque villages along the shore.
+Board one of the regular boats that leave right from in front of the Lucerne train station and take a leisurely boat ride along Lake Lucerne, ending up at Vitznau.
+This scenic journey takes about an hour and gives you breathtaking views of the Swiss Alps and the crystal clear waters of Lake Lucerne, as well as picturesque villages along the shore.

 Enjoy some fresh Swiss air and take in the beauty of Switzerland’s stunning nature.
 Once you reach Vitznau, hop off the boat – this boat cruise was just the beginning of an amazing day of exploring Lucerne´s outdoor beauty.